Alcohol dehydrogenase: Drug dependence

 Drug dependence is another problem associated with ADH, which researchers think might be linked to alcoholism.
 One particular study suggests that drug dependence has seven ADH genes associated with it, however, more research is necessary.
 Alcohol dependence and other drug dependence may share some risk factors, but because alcohol dependence is often comorbid with other drug dependences, the association of ADH with the other drug dependencies may not be causal.

 Poisoning

 Fomepizole, a drug that competitively inhibits alcohol dehydrogenase, can be used in the setting of acute methanol or ethylene glycol toxicity.
 This prevents the conversion of the methanol or ethylene glycol to its toxic metabolites (such as formic acid, formaldehyde, or glycolate).
 The same effect is also sometimes achieved with ethanol, again by competitive inhibition of ADH.

 Drug metabolism

-The drug hydroxyzine is broken into its active metabolite cetirizine by alcohol dehydrogenase.
+The drug hydroxyzine is broken down into its main metabolite cetirizine by alcohol dehydrogenase.
 Other drugs with alcohol groups may be metabolized in a similar way as long as steric hindrance does not prevent the alcohol from reaching the active site.